Can I Refinance My Car With the Same Lender?

 You could qualify for better terms

 Lower interest rates aren’t the only reason to refinance your car.
-Some lenders offer unique refinancing terms, including no down payment requirement, extra-long repayment periods or a 60- to 90-day grace period before your first payment is due.
+Shorter auto loans can save you money in interest payments over the course of your loan.
+Plus, some lenders offer unique refinancing terms, including extra-long repayment periods (if you need lower monthly payments and are okay paying more in interest), or a 60- to 90-day grace period before your first payment is due.

 You can refinance your car loan as long as you meet your lender’s requirements.
 You’re more likely to qualify for refinancing if you have good credit and your car is less than 10 years old.